A Dyslexic MD Tells His Story

 Then my daughter came along and she read words like hop and pat easily, but struggled when the words weren’t phonetic.
 At age 5 she just gave up.
 In order to teach her to read and love it I created separate symbols for long vowels, short vowels and the weird vowels like /oy/.
 This worked like a charm by third grade she was reading at 12th grade level.

 My daughter is 30 now and loves to read.
 If you have a struggling reader don’t wait until he gives up.
-Contact me and lets see if we can solve the problem.
+In the meanwhile, I created Rocket Phonics and sold it to thousands of parents.
+It has worked for them and it will work for you.
+Contact me and let’s see if we can solve the problem.